'Uncalled for' says India on Singapore PM's remarks on criminal charges faced by MPs | International

 - India

-India has said that Singapore Prime Minister Lee Hsien Loong's remarks in which he referred to criminal charges faced by MPs were "uncalled for" and that the matter has been taken up with the Singaporean side.
-The Singapore PM had referred to "Nehru's India" while talking about India's first Prime Minister Jawaharlal Nehru in the context of working of democracies during debate on the report of the committee of privileges of Parliament.
+India on Thursday termed as "uncalled for" Singapore Prime Minister Lee Hsien Loong's remarks in which he had referred to "Nehru's India" and to criminal charges faced by MPs.
+The matter has been taken up with the Singaporean side, sources said.
+The Singapore PM had referred to India's first Prime Minister Jawaharlal Nehru in the context of working of democracies during debate on the report of the committee of privileges of Parliament.
 He had also referred to media reports about pending cases against Lok Sabha MPs.

 "The remarks by the Prime Minister of Singapore were uncalled for.
 We are taking up the matter with the Singaporean side," a source said.
 "Nehru's India has become one where, according to media reports, almost half the MPs in the Lok Sabha have criminal charges pending against them, including charges of rape and murder," Loong said, adding that "it is also said that many of these allegations are politically motivated".